afrid0315/aws-azure-devops-interview_questions/managerial-round.md

 15. What is Active directory ?

-16. Explain Boot process (either windows/linux)

 17. What is Bash?
-How would you explain Bash/PowerShell to a non-technical
+How would you explain Bash/PowerShell to a non-technical person?

-18. person?

 19. How do you access root?

-20. Commands to check memory and disk space in OS either Linux or windows?

-21. What command checks for running processes?

 22. where are the USB drivers installed in Linux

-23. System date/time management, network time protocol

-24. Managing Users and groups - explain chmod command.

-25. File permissions

-26. Managing software’s - installation, uninstallation, upgrade etc.

 27. Managing system services and background processes

-28. How to view logs in windows ?
+28. How to view logs in windows?

 29. Which directory are log files stored?

-30. A user says that whenever they try to use the system, it keeps rebooting, what

-31. could be the cause of this?
-How would you go about trying to find out what's

-32. causing the issue?
+30. A user says that whenever they try to use the system, it keeps rebooting, what could be the cause of this?
+How would you go about trying to find out what's causing the issue?

-33. A client's system/server is having bad performance, what could potentially be

-34. causing this?
-How would you go about trying to find out the cause of this
+33. A client's system/server is having bad performance, what could potentially be causing this?
+How would you go about trying to find out the cause of this problem?

-35. problem?

-36. If I have to run a management script in my system at a particular time each day,

-37. how will I proceed?
-What exactly goes inside cron jobs scripts - Difference
+36. If I have to run a management script in my system at a particular time each day, how will I proceed?
+What exactly goes inside cron jobs scripts?

-38. between processes and threads, pages and fragments

-39. BSOD

  Computer Network questions
 1. OSI model with complete details and protocols on each layer.